Dr. Kenneth Anthony

 • 310 Allen Hall

-Kenneth V. Anthony is an associate professor in the Department of Curriculum, Instruction, and Special Education at Mississippi State University where he teaches social studies methods courses in the elementary education program.
+Kenneth V. Anthony is an associate professor and interim Department Head in the Department of Teacher Education and Leadership at Mississippi State University.
+He teaches social studies courses in the elementary education program.
 His current research agenda includes using primary sources in the classroom, parent involvement in education, and homeschooling.

 • PhD, Mississippi State University, Secondary Education-Social Studies, 2009